-Our investment adviser will pay to the underwriters, on our behalf, an additional sales load of \$2,475,000 (\$2,846,250 if the overallotment option is exercised in full).
-This amount will accrue interest at a variable rate that will adjust quarterly equal to the three-month LIBOR plus 2.00% per annum.
-As of September 30, 2004, three-month LIBOR was approximately 2.02%.
-We will be obligated to repay this amount, together with accrued interest (a) if during any four calendar quarter period ending on or after the one year anniversary of the closing of the offering, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.
+In connection with our initial public offering, our investment adviser paid to underwriters, on our behalf, an additional sales load of \$2,475,000.
+This amount accrues interest at a variable rate that adjusts quarterly equal to the three-month LIBOR plus 2.00% per annum.
+As of January , 2005, three-month LIBOR was approximately %.
+We are obligated to repay this amount, together with accrued interest (a) if during any four calendar quarter period ending on or after the one year anniversary of the closing of the offering, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.